kanriapp/website/src/content/docs/getting-started/faq.md

 ## Where is my data saved?
 Can I change the location?
 Under the hood, Kanri uses `tauri-plugin-store` to store all data in a local JSON file.
-These are the respective locations for each operating system
+These are the respective locations for each operating system:
 ```
 Windows: %appdata%\tech.trobonox.kanri\.kanri.dat
 Linux: /home/USER/.local/share/tech.trobonox.kanri/.kanri.dat